-As a director in Hong Kong, it is important to be aware of your key duties and responsibilities to ensure that your company is run effectively and in accordance with the law.
+As a director in Hong Kong, it is important to be aware of your key duties and responsibilities to ensure that your company is run effectively and following the law.

 Importance of director’s duties in Hong Kong

-The director is one of the most important positions in a company.
+The director is undoubtedly one of the most important positions in an organization.

 In Hong Kong, there are some specific duties that directors must uphold.